justindachille/FBLA-Coding/README.md

 # Interface
 Library is designed mainly around a horizontal table view, which allows the user to quickly and seamlessly switch for what they need at a given time.
 Each tab is broken down into a panel of I/O, and the resultant relevant information synced from the database.

+### Universal search
+Each tab contains a search box which allows the user to filter the results on any field.
+This saves the user steps because instead of having to manually input which field they are looking for, they can just universally search throughout each field.

 ### Interactive Help
 Library offers an extensive help system based on the current user's desires with dynamic help tips to guide the user to their destination.
 For example, if a user is not selected before they navigated to checkout, the help tip will automatically update to alert the user.

 # Testing
-Library is equipped with QUnit tests that will allow the user to test various parts of the Library framework individually, and an integration test to make sure everything works together
+Library is equipped with QUnit tests that will allow the user to test various parts of the Library framework individually.
+These tests are housed under tests.html and are customizable to the user's needs.

 # Hardware Architecture
 The backend processing system for this database is centralized to a Cloud Firestore location, with all of the data automatically backed up and synced to the central database.